mhumair/linux-academy/README.md

-# linux-academy
+# Linux-Academy
+## Overview
-The Linux Academy Program is a six week long training program conducted on premise at Gaditek by senior Gaditians with years of experience in Linux, cloud computing and cloud engineering.
-Once inducted into the program, you will be taught the ins-and-outs of cloud computing and engineering through a combination of theory, on the job and practical hands-on training.
-It will prepare you for a career in PlatformOps at Gaditek in specific and cloud computing &amp; engineering in general.
+This repository aims to give an overview of Linux Academy Program.
+A six week long training program conducted on premise at by people with years of experience in Linux, cloud computing and cloud engineering.
+The program, aims to teach the ins-and-outs of cloud computing and engineering through a combination of theory, on the job and practical hands-on training.

+##Index :
+1) Day #01 : Introduction to CloudWays.
+2) Day #02 : History Of OpenSource & Linux.
+3) Day #03 : Linux Overview.